eskoruppa/PolyMC/README.md

 To operate this system, three stiffness matrices must be specified: The first matrix represents the coupling of the middle step to the left neighbor, the second matrix specifies the diagonal component of the middle step, and the third matrix represents the couplings of the middle step to the right neighbor.
 The nine numbers following the 'stiffmat' indicator correspond to the nine entries of a 3x3 matrix, specified row-wise (i.e., filling the first, second, and third row consecutively).

-If not carefully chosen, left couplings may not match right couplings.
+If not carefully chosen, the left couplings may not match the right couplings.
 Such inconsistencies may be averaged over if the avg_inconsist argument is set to 1.
-Otherwise the simulation will teminate upon detection of such an inconsistency.
+Otherwise, the simulation will terminate upon detection of such an inconsistency.

 ----
 ----